Prostitution in Spain: History

+Current criminal laws

 Prostitution was decriminalized in 1995.
 Prostitution itself is not directly addressed in the Criminal Code of Spain, but exploitation such as pimping is illegal.

-The only article in the Code dealing specifically with adult prostitution is Artícle 188, which bans pimping:
+The only article in the Code dealing specifically with adult prostitution is Article 187 of the Constitutional Law 10/1995, which bans pimping:

 Whoever causes a person of legal age to engage in prostitution or to continue to do so, with the use of violence, intimidation or deception, or by abusing a position of power or the dependency or vulnerability of the victim, shall be punished with a prison sentence of two to four years and a fine from 12 to 24 months.
 Gaining profit from the prostitution of another shall incur the same penalty, even with the consent of that person.
 (Note: 1.
 El que determine, empleando violencia, intimidación o engaño, o abusando de una situación de superioridad o de necesidad o vulnerabilidad de la víctima, a persona mayor de edad a ejercer la prostitución o a mantenerse en ella, será castigado con las penas de prisión de dos a cuatro años y multa de 12 a 24 meses.
 En la misma pena incurrirá el que se lucre explotando la prostitución de otra persona, aun con el consentimiento de la misma.)

 Owning an establishment where prostitution takes place is in itself legal, but the owner cannot derive financial gain from the prostitute or hire a person to sell sex because prostitution is not considered a job and thus has no legal recognition.

 Prostitution in Spain is less regulated than in many European countries.
 However, the advertising of prostitution has been made illegal and in 2022 a bill was put forward in the Spanish Parliament proposing the criminalisation of brothel-owning and pimping regardless of whether exploitation or abuse is involved, as well as criminalising the customers of prostitutes.
 The maximum sentence proposed is four years.
 The bill is supported by the governing Spanish Socialist Workers' Party.
 Street protests against the bill took place in Madrid in September 2022.